Last Updated on

 It’s also social media enabled and comes equipped with a live streaming feature.
 You can choose cellular or Wi-Fi service.
 You can deliver a 720p live stream to your favorite social media channels.
 In terms of connectivity with smartphones, it is reliable and responsive and boasts seamless smartphone integration.

 The GoPro is also extremely durable which definitely adds to its allure.
 There are a number of drawbacks though – it offers far less control than a traditional camera.
 If you’re looking to develop a videography or film-making skillset, you probably won’t get that from the GoPro.
 The battery life leaves a lot to be desired in comparison with some of the other cameras on this list – it’s not exactly designed for filming longer videos.
 Overall, the GoPro is probably only a good choice if you intend to shoot a lot of videos that require a ton of camera movement.
-If not, you’ll probably want to go with a more traditional style of camera.
+If not, you’ll probably want to go with a more traditional style of camera (as an aside, we have a post where review the best GoPro gimbals – so you can avoid shaky cam).

 - Ultra-smooth video stabilization